-The all-analog Buffer+ succeeds in its design but eliminating signal loss from distributed capacitance in patch cables, ensuring no quality loss or tonal changes to the audio signal.
+The all-analog Buffer+ succeeds in its design by eliminating signal loss from distributed capacitance in patch cables, ensuring no quality loss or tonal changes to the audio signal.
 This alone makes it a superb buffer pedal.

 Empress Effects put extra functionality in their Buffer+ pedal.
 This includes:

 - Noise filter switch: little, none or lots.

 - Input level switch: –3, 0 or +3 dB.

 - Boost knob: up to 30dB of clean boost.